DEF CON: Workshops

 Workshops are dedicated classes on various topics related to information security and related topics.
-Historical workshops have been held on topics such as Digital Forensics investigation, hacking IoT devices, playing with RFID, fuzzing and attacking smart devices.
+Workshops have been held on topics such as digital forensics investigation, hacking IoT devices, playing with RFID, fuzzing, and attacking smart devices.

 Fundraising

 Since DEF CON 11, fundraisers have been conducted for the Electronic Frontier Foundation (EFF).
 The first fundraiser was a dunk tank and was an "official" event.
 The EFF now has an event named "The Summit" hosted by the Vegas 2.0 crew that is an open event and fundraiser.
 DEF CON 18 (2010) hosted a new fundraiser called MohawkCon.

+Parties

+Social groups and companies also organize unofficial parties during DEF CON, including some large and extravagant events, although fewer in later years.
+A party in 2012 featured a private cell phone network operated from a van, the NinjaTel Van.